Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Introductory remarks

 \subsection{Some literature on bounded rationality}

-As a relaxation of the otherwise restrictive Wardropian assumption, the notion of bounded rationality is proposed by \cite{Simon1957, Simon1990, Simon1991} and introduced to traffic modeling by \cite{MC}.
+As a relaxation of the perfect rationality assumption commonly made in Nash games, the notion of bounded rationality is first proposed by \cite{Simon1957, Simon1990, Simon1991} and introduced to traffic modeling by \cite{MC}.
 In prose, the notion of bounded rationality postulates a range of acceptable travel costs that, when achieved, do not incentivize travelers to change their departure times or route choices.
 Such a range is phrased by \cite{MC} as ``indifference band".
-The width of such band, usually denoted by $\varepsilon$, is either derived through a behavioral study of road users (for example, by surveys) or calibrated from empirical observation through inverse modeling techniques.
+The width of such a band, usually denoted by $\varepsilon$, is either derived through a behavioral study of road users (for example, by surveys) or calibrated from empirical observation through inverse modeling techniques.
 In general, $\varepsilon$ could depend on a specific origin-destination pair and/or travel commodity.
-Bounded rationality user equilibrium has gradually become a major field of inquiry especially in {\it static traffic assignment} (STA), with an incomplete list of papers including \cite{DLPB, GC, HT, KA, LYL} and \cite{Marsden}.
-It is also investigated via simulation-based approaches in the venue of dynamic modeling \citep{HM1997, MJ1991, ML1999, MZL}.
+Since \cite{MC}, boundedly rational user equilibrium (BR-UE) has received considerable attention in {\it static traffic assignment} (STA), with an incomplete list of research papers including \cite{DLPB, GC, HT, KA, LYL} and \cite{Marsden}.
+It is also investigated using simulation-based approaches in the venue of dynamic modeling \citep{HM1997, MJ1991, ML1999, MZL}.